IntelTakes/Hidden-Friends-Finder/README.md

 #### _Requirements_:
 - Python 3 plus additional libraries (check requirements.txt).
 - Chrome browser installed.
-Selenium headless webdriver is included for Windows and MacOS.
+Chrome webdriver (version 73) is included for Windows and MacOS.
 HFF checks for OS type and choose correct driver.
 - Target profile must have at least one post and one comment or reaction visible publicly.
 - Only works with english version of Facebook so check your language settings.
 - HFF works much better on accounts where "friends list" visibility is set to - "only friends" (most cases).
 Privacy setting "only me" works as well but returns fewer accounts.